powerhouse-inc/switchboard/frontend/README.md

 ## Development Setup

+0. `node -v` to check that your Node is LTS (currently version 18.*)
+1. Set up _required_ environment variables [outlined below](#environment-variables) (if there any)
-1. Install project dependencies via `npm install`
+2. `npm install` to install dependencies
-2. Start development server via `npm run dev`
+4. `npm run dev` to run application in development mode (make sure api service is already running)
-3. View hot-reloaded UI on [http://localhost:3000](http://localhost:3000)
+5. View hot-reloaded UI on [http://localhost:3000](http://localhost:3000)

-Please refer to the root readme to learn more about general development setup.
+Other commands include:
+- `npm run typecheck` for typechecking
+- `npm run lint` for linting

 ### Environment variables

+Note: you can set environment variables directly or define them in the `frontend/.env` file.

-- `API_ORIGIN` (optional, default `/api`): relative path or the url under which `api` service is running.
+- `API_BASE` (optional, default `http://localhost:3001`): relative path or the url under which `api` service is running.
 For example, if the `api` service is running on port 4000, the value should be `http://localhost:4000`.
-However, if the `api` is sharing the origin with the `frontend` service via reverse-proxy, providing relative path is enough (e.g.: `/api`)
+However, if the `api` is sharing the origin with the `frontend` service via reverse-proxy, providing relative path is enough (e.g.: `/backend`)

 ## Production